-How the Phonetic Alphabet can help you
+Can learning the Phonetic Alphabet help you?

 Kæn juː riːd ði aɪ-piː-eɪ?

 Reading that question you might think you’ve stumbled across a blog written in Klingon.
 Fear not, earthlings.
 The sentence above is in the International Phonetic Alphabet (IPA), and by the end of the lesson you’ll not only know how to read it, but you’ll actually want to use it in your language learning as well.
+Phonetic language learning is fun, read on!

 The IPA is a written way to show how words are pronounced.
 If you know it, you can read a word in any language and know how to pronounce it.
 How amazing is that?!